Riots in France Poised to Dent Luxury Sales: Report

 Bernstein analysts did not give any estimate of the amount of business at risk.
 “Clearly luxury companies are equipped to receive tourists everywhere, but if riots continue in France, this will put a dent to 3Q23E update, at least for France.”

-France accounted for 7 percent of Q1 sales at luxury giant LVMH Moët Hennessy Louis Vuitton, up from 6 percent in the year-ago quarter, and 8 percent of Q1 sales at Hermès International.
+France accounted for 7 percent of first-quarter sales at luxury giant LVMH Moët Hennessy Louis Vuitton, up from 6 percent in the year-ago quarter, and 8 percent of first-quarter sales at Hermès International.

 The riots have scuttled a few fashion events in Paris, including Celine’s spring 2024 men’s show and party, which had been scheduled for July 2.

-As reported, Chloé cancelled a planned event on June 30 to celebrate Karl Lagerfeld’s creations for the house, while Courrèges postponed its annual club night, originally scheduled for July 1.
+As reported, Chloé canceled a planned event on June 30 to celebrate Karl Lagerfeld’s creations for the house, while Courrèges postponed its annual club night, originally scheduled for July 1.

 Paris Couture Week, with 32 houses scheduled to reveal their fall 2023 collections this week, has so far proceeded without incident.